-The passing of GST Bill in Rajya Sabha on 3 rd August, 2016 has added another feather in the cap of Modi Government and reflects their determination to bring fruitful economic reforms in the country.
+The passing of GST Bill in Rajya Sabha on 3 rd August 2016 has added another feather in the cap of Modi Government and reflects their determination to bring fruitful economic reforms in the country.
 It is still unclear i.e. how the enforcement of GST will prove beneficial for consumers and the Indian Government?
-But, for now, let’s just appreciate the triumph of its journey to destination and analyze the things it has to offer.
+But, for now, let’s just appreciate the triumph of its journey to a destination and analyze the things it has to offer.

-Why there is a need of GST?:-
+Why there is a need for GST?:-

 Currently, India’s indirect structure is highly complicated and contains an array of central and state taxes.
 The list includes excise tax, octroi, entry tax, service tax, customs duty, VAT, central sales tax etc. The entire tax regime has been burdening companies and tax-payers with its cascading effect because there are no set-offs for taxes paid on inputs or raw materials and on previous purchases.
 It can be explained via this example:-

-A manufacturer of readymade shirts has to buy raw materials for their manufacturing like cloth, buttons, thread etc. His cost of manufactured shirt will include the taxes paid by him in his purchase of inputs also.
+A manufacturer of readymade shirts has to buy raw materials for their manufacturing like cloth, buttons, thread etc. His cost of the manufactured shirt will include the taxes paid by him in his purchase of inputs also.
 When this shirt will be passed to wholesaler and retailer, they will add their margin value and tax in the value of the shirt.
-The final burden of tax falls on the consumer and includes the cascading effect due to restriction on credit utilization in the current regime of indirect taxes.
+The final burden of the tax falls on the consumer and includes the cascading effect due to a restriction on credit utilization in the current regime of indirect taxes.

 What is GST offering?:-

-- The amendments also approve to keep an adaptive language on dispute resolution and have assured compensation to states for 5 years, in case there is any revenue loss to states after the implementation of bill.
+- The amendments also approve to keep an adaptive language on dispute resolution and have assured compensation to states for 5 years, in case there is any revenue loss to states after the implementation of the bill.